althea-net/physical-node/README.md

 It goes along with [exit-node](https://github.com/althea-mesh/exit-node) which does similar configuration for Ubuntu.

+# Installing

+1. Plug an ethernet cable into one of the 4 numbered ports in the back of your WD MyNet N600.
+Plug the other end into your computer.

+1. Give 192.168.1.10/24 to the ethernet interface attached to the N600.
+    `ip addr add 192.168.1.10/24 dev <your interface>`

+1. Turn the router off, and hold down the reset switch (accesible through a pin hole on the underside of the router).
+Turn the router back on and wait about 15 seconds until the power LED on the front starts flashing slowly.

+1. Browse to http://192.168.1.1.
+There should be a dialog allowing you to select a firmware image to upload to the router.
+For some reason, this can be really fickle.
+Try to bringing the interface down and back up again, re-adding 192.168.1.10/24, etc. until the upload dialog shows up.

+1. Download the latest snapshot of [LEDE for the N600](https://downloads.lede-project.org/snapshots/targets/ar71xx/generic/lede-ar71xx-generic-mynet-n600-squashfs-factory.bin), and upload it to the router.

+1. The router will now flash itself with the firmware.
+One easy way to check when it is finished is to run `ping 192.168.1.1` and wait until the pings are consistently getting through.

+1. Copy the contents of this folder to the home directory of the router.
+    `scp -r ./* root@192.168.1.1:~/`

+1. If you have a wired connection to the internet, plug this into the port on the back of the router labeled "Internet".
+Try `ping 8.8.8.8` to see if your connection is working.
+If you do not have a wired connection, you will need to put the router into client mode on one of its radios.
+This will allow it to use a nearby wi-fi hotspot to connect to the internet.
+To do this, run `sh client-mode.sh <ssid of the network> <type of encryption (usually 'psk' or 'psk2'> <wifi password>`

+1. Run `sh initial-setup.sh <your tunnel ip>`.
+If you don't know what to use for `<your tunnel ip>`, use 10.0.1.1/24.

+1. You'll have to reboot the router for the configuration to take effect.
+This shouldn't be necessary, but it is.
+If things have gone well, you should be able to run
+    `wg` and get something like
+    ```
+    interface: wg0
+      public key: 7TNSB84j9afBmKhzknXk+beuY2UMrNETwkUffmFx/wg=
+      private key: (hidden)
+      listening port: 54147
+    ```

+    and run `ip addr show wg0` and get something like
+    ```
+    8: wg0: <POINTOPOINT,NOARP,UP,LOWER_UP> mtu 1420 qdisc noqueue state UNKNOWN qlen 1
+        link/[65534]
+        inet 10.0.1.1/24 brd 10.0.1.255 scope global wg0
+          valid_lft forever preferred_lft forever
+    ```

+1. Set up the [exit-node](https://github.com/althea-mesh/exit-node) if you haven't already and come back when that's done.

+1. Add the exit node to your router's configuration by running `sh add-exit-node.sh <exit node publickey> <exit node endpoint IP>`.
+The exit node public key can be found in the home directory of the exit node you just set up.
+The exit node endpoint IP is simply the public IP of the server your exit node is running on.

+1. Reboot the router again.

 Read the [whitepaper](http://altheamesh.com/documents/whitepaper.pdf) to see what Althea is all about.

 ## Progress